 Driver tests, book or reschedule a test

-To get a driver licence in Queensland or add another class to your existing licence, you must pass written and practical driving tests.
+To get a driver licence in Queensland or add another class to your existing licence, you must pass theory and practical driving tests.
 If you hold a P1 licence, you also need to pass a hazard perception test before getting your P2 or open licence.

 - get a learner licence

-- get a different class of licence
+- get a different class of licence or

 - apply to transfer certain foreign licences to Queensland.

-Preparing for a written test
+Preparing for a written road rules test

 The class RE or R (motorcycle) knowledge test also includes questions based on information from the Motorcycle Riders’ Guide.